demetres12/seip-lab/README.md

 #### What to do?

 1. First you will need to clone the maven project "seip-lab", so you can obtain the source code locally.
 We are going to do that through the terminal.
-For Unix-based os open the utility application "Terminal", while for MS Windows use a Unix-like environment, like CygWin.
+For Unix-based OS open the utility application "Terminal", while for MS Windows use a Unix-like environment (e.g.CygWin).

 ```bash
 git clone https://github.com/demetres12/seip-lab.git